"What is the diabetes medication insulin and how does it work?

 - The efficacy and safety of mixing NovoLog with insulin preparations produced by other manufacturers have not been studied.

 - Insulin mixtures should not be administered intravenously.

 When used in an external subcutaneous insulin infusion pump, NovoLog should not be mixed with any other insulin or diluent.
 When using NovoLog in an external insulin pump, the NovoLog-specific information should be followed (e.g., in-use time, frequency of changing infusion sets) because NovoLog-specific information may differ from general pump manual instructions.

 NovoLog should not be exposed to temperatures greater than 37°C (98.6°F).
-NovoLog that will be used in a pump should not be mixed with other insulin or with a diluent [see DOSAGE AND ADMINISTRATION, HOW SUPPLIED/Storage and Handling, and PATIENT INFORMATION].
+NovoLog that will be used in a pump should not be mixed with other insulin or with a diluent [see DOSAGE AND ADMINISTRATION,sections on Mixing of Insulins and Continuous Subcutaneous Insulin Infusion by External Pump above, HOW SUPPLIED/Storage and Handling, and PATIENT INFORMATION].